 \section{Growth time series}

-We label firms with an index $i=1,\ldots,N$, calling $s_i(t)$ and $m_i(t)$ the sales and market capitalisation (the stock price multiplied by the number of shares outstanding) of firm $i$ at time $t$ (counted in quarters).
+We label firms with an index $i=1,\ldots, N$, calling $s_i(t)$ and $m_i(t)$ the sales and market capitalization (the stock price multiplied by the number of shares outstanding) of firm $i$ at time $t$ (counted in quarters).
 With this, we define the annual growth rate of the sales of the firm as

-This quantity describes sales' variations over the scale of a year, but sampled with a quarterly frequency.
+This quantity describes sales variations over the scale of a year, sampled with a quarterly frequency.
 We follow Ref.~\cite{growthrates} in describing sales growth rates with a random variable with a Gaussian central region, although with fatter tails than a normal distribution, along with firm-dependent mean and variance (volatility).
-This therefore leads us to define the rescaled growth-rates,
+This therefore leads us to define the rescaled growth rates,

 where the average is computed over all times $t'$, but the variance is computed from the time series where the observation corresponding to $t'=t$ has been removed.
-This corresponds to the \textit{leave-one-out} rescaling defined in \cite{Bouchaud2003}, where the denominator on the right-hand side of Eqs.~\eqref{eq:resc} allows one to rescale with respect to the volatility when considering a variable with a fat-tailed distribution.\footnote{Indeed, when the distribution is fat-tailed then the naive estimator for the variance, related to $\sum_t g_i(t)^2$, may be dominated by a single observation (the largest one in the sample) and therefore introduce an artificial cut-off when dividing by the variance, because in this case $\sum_i g_i(t)^2 \approx \max_t g_i(t)^2$.
+This corresponds to the \textit{leave-one-out} rescaling defined in \cite{Bouchaud2003}, where the denominator on the right-hand side of Eqs.\eqref{eq:resc} allows one to rescale with respect to the volatility when considering a variable with a fat-tailed distribution.\footnote{Indeed when the distribution is fat-tailed then the naive estimator for the variance, related to $\sum_t g_i(t)^2$, may be dominated by a single observation (the largest one in the sample) and therefore introduce an artificial cut-off when dividing by the variance because in this case $\sum_i g_i(t)^2 \approx \max_t g_i(t)^2$.
 When rescaling the largest value in the sample, it is clear that it may be clipped because of this.} We drop the apostrophe below for clarity, as we will not use the ``bare'' growth rates in the remainder of this article.